 When I am not in the kitchen, at the gym teaching spin classes or exploring new delicious places to eat with family and friends I love to do a bit of tramping or heading out on my mountain bike, although some trails have certainly gotten the better of me recently!

 I have experience in clinical and outpatient settings, with both adults and children, as well as delivering presentations to a wide range of clientele including sports teams and workplaces.
-My specialties lie in women’s health, diabetes and weight management with a special interest in sports nutrition.
+My specialties lie in women’s health, diabetes and weight concerns with a special interest in sports nutrition.
 I also have training in the Non-Diet Approach, and can help guide clients to have a kinder and more compassionate relationship with food.
 This is ideal for anyone who is sick of dieting, has lost and regained weight multiple times or is just ready to try something different.
 If you would like to know more, please use the contact form and get in touch!

-So whether you have some specific health concerns, have an important event coming up and that dress MUST fit, are training for an event, want to have a better relationship with food or just need a gentle push in the right direction to making healthy food choices part of your daily life, then Bitewize Nutrition is for you!
+So whether you have some specific health concerns, are training for an event, want to have a better relationship with food or just need a gentle push in the right direction to making healthy food choices part of your daily life, then Bitewize Nutrition is for you!

 Sports Nutrition Course for Dietitians, Sports Dietitians Australia, Massey University, September 2014

 Post Graduate Diploma in Dietetics, University of Otago, 2009